Yandex Cloud

 Required paid resourcesRequired paid resources

-• Transfer fee: Using computing resources and the number of transferred data rows (see Data Transfer pricing).
+• Transfer fee: Based on computational resource consumption and the total number of data rows transferred (see Data Transfer pricing).

 Getting startedGetting started